-Instagram offers a good choice of customizable filters to enhance your pictures, but if you've been using it for a while, you'll have noticed that some of the most popular and influential members often add a little something extra to their snaps.
+Instagram offers a good choice of customizable filters to enhance your pictures, but if you've been using it for a while, you'll have noticed that some of the most popular and influential members often use a free photo editor add a little something extra to their snaps.
 Whether it's a neatly styled quote, a slick border or an unusual effect you won't find in the app itself, their pictures often feature something that sets them apart from the crowd.

 To give your own photos a similar edge, you'll need a separate photo editor, but there's no need to spend ages tinkering with setting to create something Instagram-ready.
 Here we've picked out photo editors created with Instagram in mind, offering specially designed templates, filters and other effects specially designed for the social network.

 Fine photo editing is always easiest with a mouse or stylus, so here we've focused on desktop tools.
 The Instagram desktop apps don't support uploading, but you can easily get around that with our handy guide to uploading photos to Instagram from your desktop.